EPCCed/2026-03-02-Fortran-intro/_episodes/12-read-write.md

    write(unit = myunit) var    ! unformatted (no format)
 ```

-Output with string (or `*`) format specifier is referred to as _formatted_ I/O.
+Output with a format specifier, either string or `*`, is referred to as
-This is to distinguish it from _unformatted_ I/O; this is essentially a
+_formatted_ I/O. This is to distinguish it from _unformatted_ I/O; this is
-direct dump of the binary internal representation.
+essentially a direct dump of the binary internal representation.
 For unformatted
 I/O the format specifier is simply omitted.

 Binary output can have its uses, but more portable and flexible methods